Callen1/Callen1/README.md

 - 👋 Hi, I’m @Callen1
-- 👀 I’m a data analyst proficient in SQL, Tableau, Power BI, Python
+- 👀 I’m a data scientist proficient in Python, SQL, Tableau, Power BI
 - 🌱 I’m currently learning Advanced Python and R
 - 💞️ I’m looking to collaborate on data analytics projects
 - 📫 How to reach me ...